 I’m not a pro-baker by any means.
 I am a believer in good, fast, and consistent.
 Make it, eat it, enjoy it…move on.
-This cake may not make it in the world of cake gurus.
+This homemade chocolate cake recipe may not make it in the world of cake gurus.
 But, it WILL make it in the world of those you love.
 They will adore you.
 Bow at your feet adore!
 And, that’s what it’s really about, anyway.

 Cake pops.
 I don’t understand why we take perfectly good cake and crumble it up into balls.
 Why not just eat the cake? #immissingsomething

 — Nellie & Bellie (@miznelliebellie) August 4, 2014

 Why is this cake called Desert Island Chocolate Cake?
 Well, because if you could only have 1 thing to bring with you to a Desert Island…this would be it.
 Nope, I would bring my phone to call for help from the desert island.
 But, Nate would bring this cake to the desert island, not me-his wife?
 The cake rates higher (although, if he brought me I think I would kill him for taking me with him to his death) .
 Golly, I sound jealous of a cake.
 This homemade chocolate cake recipe is not sweet.
 It is a perfect match for the sweet, smooth frosting.
 This specific cake and frosting combo is what works.
 Maybe it’s the “from scratch” part that makes it?
 Cake and frosting.
 Chocolate and smooth.
 They just go together. the end.

 - 3/4 cup soft butter

 - 1/2 tsp salt

 - 2 tsp vanilla

 - 1 1/2 cup milk